supercollider/supercollider/README_WINDOWS.md

 are executed each time you hit "Run" or "Debug", so it is not always helpful to have these steps active during a development cycle.

-In order to create a binary installer, you will want to add the (custom) target `installer`.
+To create a binary installer, you will want to add the (custom) target `installer`.
 It creates a binary containing all files required to run SC autonomously (NSIS required).
 But if you are not working on the installer itself, you will likely only want to activate that step at the end of a development cycle.